Dolittle Platform is our PaaS(Platform-as-a-Service) solution for hosting your Dolittle microservices in the cloud.

 To ensure data privacy, security and proper segregation of your tenant’s data, our platform has a resource management system.
 This system controls access and connection settings for resources on a per request basis and will provide your microservice with the necessary information for accessing these resources programmatically.
 The connection information will not be the same as when developing locally, so you must not embed connection settings in your code.

-This requirement applies to read and write data to databases or files, or while making API-calls to services, both to internal resources provided by the Dolittle platform and external 3rd party services.
+This requirement applies to read and write data to databases or files, or while making API-calls to services, both to internal resources provided by the Aigonix platform and external 3rd party services.

 2. All your applications external endpoints must be configured and exposed through the platform